bird-house/birdhouse-workshop/docs/source/basics/plotter.rst

 Oops, something is missing ... please install the ``matplotlib`` package via conda::

     # Let's see what is available
-    $ conda search matplotlib
+    $ conda search -c conda-forge matplotlib

-    # ... and install it
+    # ... and install it from the conda-forge channel
-    $ conda install matplotlib
+    $ conda install -c conda-forge matplotlib

 Conda will show you a list of packages, which are going to be installed.
 Have a look at this list and answer with ``y`` or just press ``enter``.